ZeshanZa/CS370-Project-/documentation.md

 This app is where we created a model that creates a one-to-many relationship with user projects.
 Here one user can create many projects.
 In the model, we gave users 4 fields they can add to their project Title, Description, Github, and the contributors on it.
 Also in the background, we store IDs for each project that tie them to a user so we can retrieve each project for a user specifically.
 We use a serializer to then manipulate the Python to json how it shows on our frontend and how users will interact.

+## Backend Hosting
+The backend is hosted on an EC2 instance with an established SSL certificate for the backend domain (ecsconnectbackend.com), and is updated regularly in accordance with commits related to the backend.
+The domain is registered under GoDaddy but the name servers have been changed to point to the EC2 instance's address and necessary AWS servers.
+In order for this to work with the django server, this uses a combination of nginx and an open source package (django-sslserver) on port 8000 to allow https traffic using that SSL cert.
+The certificate is kept locally on this instance to maintain the security of the fullchain and key information.

+## Frontend Hosting
+Our Project utilizaed Next.js for the frontend this gave us a easy transition into hosting on the web with Vercel.
+Vercel allows hosting for Next.js simply by connecting to our Github Repo and Frontend Folder and renders the entire project and updates automatically with commits to the frontend

 ### System Architecture